mpalitto/Matty/README.md

 Now I am going to try connection both direction...

-No, nor working...
+No, not working...
 I don't get any data the way back...
 I am not sure why...

 OK... fixed... credit to https://github.com/saka-guchi/I2C_Between_Arduino_and_ESP32 and it works at 40Kbit/sec leaving the serial port available for debugging.